Technorely/tendermint/docs/guides/java.md

 ### 1.3.3 CheckTx

-When a new transaction is added to the Tendermint Core, it will ask the application to check it (validate the format, signatures, etc.).
+When a new transaction is added to the Tenderely Core, it will ask the application to check it (validate the format, signatures, etc.).

 ```java